 Benefits of Anaerobic Digestion as Recently Summarised by the UK’s Anaerobic Digestion and Bioresources Association.

 AD is an environmentally friendly, cost-effective solution to dealing with much of what we think of as “waste”.
 Instead of burning it, or sending it to landfill, AD plants could potentially turn that waste into 30% of the UK’s household gas or electricity demand.
 This means less waste to landfill, stable energy prices, and fewer carbon dioxide emissions – with 35,000 potential jobs too.
-Biogas is essential for decarbonising our transport system and for improving the air in our cities and towns.
+Biogas has the advantage of being essential for decarbonising our transport system and for improving the air in our cities and towns.

 The non-energy benefits of Anaerobic Digestion are numerous but as of yet they have not been linked to financial support mechanisms; support has only been provided for energy generated.
 It is time for the full range of benefits of AD to be recognised, for their role in achieving the following policy objectives, all key to the success of the 25 Year Plan: